Put together an apple tree busy box for your child to work on following written instructions and match skills too! All while having fun!

 It’s been a while since I shared a busy box idea, but today I’m sharing this apple tree one!
 It is great because it is adaptable for all ages too …

-In my line of work I see a lot of students struggle to follow instructions, verbal and/or written.
+In my line of work, I see a lot of students struggle to follow instructions, verbal and/or written.
 This has sometimes to do with their lack of processing information, sometimes it is just carelessness.
 Following instructions, verbal or written, is a skill that needs to be practiced.
-Attention to details in a question is important for when they write exams.
+Attention to detail in a question is important when they write exams.

 What I used:

 - Craft sticks(or print on strips of paper and laminate)

 First, I cut the tree.
 This was added to the lid on the felt I cut for the garden busy box a while ago.

 Then, I wrote instructions onto the sticks.
 Here you can play around with words your child needs to practice.
 See the words: least, most, biggest, smallest etc. (Obviously you can change it up as you see fit.) my kids in therapy need to practice.
 I underlined some words that are the “details” the student needs to see.

 Write the answer at the back for self-correction.